kkalouli/GKR_semantic_parser/README.md

 Change the properties file name and set the absolute path in which your *jigsaw.properties* file is installed.

 4. Download and install SUMO as described in https://github.com/ontologyportal/sigmakee.
-(You don't need to install the apache-tomcat related stuff if we you don't want to run the SUMO interface through your localhost)
+(You don't need to install the apache-tomcat related stuff if we you don't want to run the SUMO interface through your localhost) Download the file *WordNetMappings30-all.txt* provided here and put it in SUMO's folder *WordNetMappings* (this is a combined version of the four separate files *WordNetMappings30-noun/verb/adj/adv* that SUMO itself provides and is used as a consolidated verison when a term cannot be found in the file of its corresponding POS.
 In order to use SUMO, you must also configure the file *GKR_semantic_parser/sem.mapper/src/main/resources/gkr.properties*.
 In particular you must change the following line: